Arch-Network/book/src/concepts/nodes.md

 This validator is a lightweight server that only serves as an RPC for developers to get up and running quickly with the least amount of overhead.
 It simulates a single-node blockchain environment that is meant for efficient, rapid development.

-> Note: this uses the same image as the [Validator] node though operates singularly for maximum efficiency.
+> Note: the [Lightweight Validator] node uses the same image as the [Validator] node though operates singularly for maximum efficiency.

 More can be read about the Arch Network architecture in our [docs].